"I like Tarif a lot! He’s great and helps manage any anxiety and stress I feel while learning!"

 If these resources are not what you’re looking for, you can also check out some of the Arabic courses at the University College Dublin.
 However, if you’re tired of traditional language lessons and are looking for a more personalised course that is completely based on your interests and goals, the best choice is Listen & Learn.
 You can start learning with us by taking one of our free Arabic level tests that will help you find out how good your skills really are.
 After you get a score, send us a quick enquiry and one of our team members will contact you and pair you up with the perfect teacher who will tailor a course that suits your every requirement!

-Two or more people can benefit from studying Arabic together as these Arabic lessons are also offered to groups (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students at the same time.
-Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Arabic Lessons can be experienced by up to 12 people.
+The Arabic lessons are also available for 2 or more people studying together (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn does not recommend group classes of more than 6-8 people though In-Company Taster Arabic Lessons can be run with up to 12 people.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test

 From our clients all over the world